 - Accident hire car

-Get a compact hire car if your motorbike is damaged in an accident, up to 14 days.
-(You’re already covered for a compact hire car if your bike is stolen.)
+If your motorcycle was damaged in an accident, we’ll arrange a compact hire car for you, for up to 14 days.
+(You’re already covered for a hire car if your bike is stolen.)

 - Riding gear